Jackie Gallacher

-John "Jackie" Gallacher (17 May 1924 – 26 August 1995) was a Scottish footballer who was a prolific goalscorer for Celtic.
-In an injury affected career he later played for Dunfermline Athletic, Falkirk and Kettering Town.
+John "Jackie" Gallacher (17 May 1924 – 26 August 1995) was a Scottish footballer.
+In a career affected by injury he played for Celtic, Dunfermline Athletic, Falkirk and Kettering Town.
 He was the son of Scottish international Hughie Gallacher.

 Background

 Hughie Gallacher met his first wife, Annie McIlvanney, at the coalpit he worked at in Hattonrig.
-Gallacher was from a Protestant background but, uninterested in sectarianism, grew up supporting Celtic.
+Gallacher was from a Protestant background.
 McIlvanney coming from a Catholic background caused some family strains for a while.
 The couple married in July 1920 when Gallacher was 17 years old.
-They stayed together only for a year, having a son who died before his first birthday.
-The couple reunited and tried living together again from which their second son, John (known as Jackie), was born.
-Hughie and Annie separated for the final time in 1923.
-Jackie grew up in Scotland when his father played most of his career in the English Football League.
+They had a son, Hughie, who died before his first birthday and had a daughter Catherine (Cathy).
+Hughie and Annie separated in 1923.
+Jackie, born in 1924, grew up in Scotland when his father played most of his career in the English Football League.